 The Swedish Gender Equality Agency is a government agency which commenced its operations on 1 January 2018.
 The task and responsibility of the Agency is to gather Sweden’s momentum for gender equality in order to achieve the gender equality policy goals in all areas of society.
-Therefore, the Swedish Gender Equality Agency has contacts with many others in the public and private sectors as well as with individuals.
+The Gender Equality Agency therefore has contacts with many other public and private sector operators, as well as with individuals.

-The General Data Protection Regulation, (GDPR) becomes effective in the European Union on 25 May 2018.
-The GDPR replaces the Swedish Personal Data Act (1998:204).
+The General Data Protection Regulation, (GDPR) becomes effective in the European Union on 25 May 2018, replacing the Swedish Personal Data Act (1998:204).
 The GDPR imposes stricter requirements on how we collect, process and retain your personal data.
 Your rights are strengthened with requirements concerning matters as the provision of information, transparency and the correction of inaccuracies.

 Personal data is all information that can be directly or indirectly attributed to a living person.
 This concerns your name, civil registration number, telephone number, email address, and similar information.
 There is also other information that can be linked to you, such as a coordination number, cadastral designation/land registry reference, membership or employment in an organisation.
 If you are identifiable in a picture, this is also regarded as an item of personal data (Article 4, item 1).

-Most commonly, it is due to that you provided your personal data to us.
-This occurs for instance when you visit our website, send us an email, or subscribe to our newsletter.
-In such case, you yourself provide your personal data about you.
+Usually it is because you provided us with your personal data.
+This happens for instance when you visit our website, send us an e-mail or subscribe to our newsletter.
+In such cases, you provide your personal data about yourself.
 The same occurs if you send us post or give us documents when you come to visit us.

-The Swedish Government determines the Swedish Gender Equality Agency’s assignments.
-Therefore we may need to collect personal data about you for some purpose due to the assignments we have been commissioned.
-Most commonly this occurs voluntarily, and of course you will be informed as to why the information is being collected.
+The Swedish Government determines the Gender Equality Agency’s mission and responsibilities.
+Sometimes, therefore, we may need to collect personal data about you for some purpose determined by our mission and responsibilities.
+This is usually done entirely voluntarily, and we will of course tell you why the information is being collected.

-All documents – with or without personal data – that come in to the Agency are ordinarily regarded as public documents, and therefore copies of them may be requested by anyone.
-It is governed by the public principle that is fundamental in public administration.
-This applies irrespective of whether it is digital or physical documents.
+All documents received by the Agency – whether or not they contain personal data – are usually regarded as public documents, and copies of them can therefore be requested by anyone.
+This is governed by the principle of public access that is fundamental in public administration.
+It applies irrespective of whether documents are digital or physical.
 Public documents must be retained and selectively deleted (removed) in accordance with the rules contained in the Swedish legislation concerning archiving.

 If you want to contact us and remain anonymous, we recommend that you contact us via telephone.
 The reason for this is that all email, documents and other correspondence that you send in/submit or otherwise provide to the Agency generally become public documents.